 What made you start your Isla In Bloom?

-Inspired by a love of the ocean and wanting to feel confident in a bikini all summer long, though never being able to find the perfect swimsuit, I’ve designed styles based on the female figure and noting how our bodies are forever changing.
+Inspired by a love of the ocean and wanting to feel confident in a bikini all summer long, though never being able to find the perfect swimsuit, I’ve designed styles based on the female figure and noting how our bodies are all so different.
 My ultimate goal for Isla In Bloom was to create classic swimwear styles that flatter your figure and that are designed to fit more women.

 Each design consideration that has been made always took me back to making them adjustable where possible, and having fabric that is soft enough to not cut-in, but firm enough to be supportive and long-lasting.
 This is why most of the pieces in the collection include timeless shapes, featuring tie-side bikini bottoms, adjustable over the shoulder straps and soft edging to mould to every woman’s body.
 Being able to adjust each piece to your figure makes the suits versatile for women looking to find the ultimate flattering suit for summer.

 I really struggled to find swimwear when I lived in the UK (I was based in London for 6 years).
 I was looking for vibrant colourful prints, that still had a level of sophistication and that fit well.
 I ended up wearing surf brands because they were the only brands that had bold prints, but the bikini bottoms would be so baggy (front and back!) and the prints weren’t elegant / feminine.
 As I was getting older, my body was changing and I could never fit fixed side bikini bottoms of these brands, so I had to get tie-sides but this limited me further in what I could choose and the fit was really poor.
 I wanted to create swimwear that met the following requirements:

 – Soft, sustainable fabrics